 While the train ride home was uneventful it was the image of a subway worker at the station waving a green lantern to signal the all clear which stuck out in Nodell’s mind.
 Combining the elements of his inspiration together, Nodell designed a character possessing a great deal of theatricality – a cape, billowing sleeves and Greek inspired laced slippers – the Green Lantern.
 Martin combed the telephone directory for names that sounded good together, settling on Alan Scott, and empowered him with a powerful mystic lantern crafted from the remains of a meteor which had fallen in ancient China.
 The lantern instructed Scott to forge a ring, which Nodell had based upon the Wagnerian Ring Cycle operas, and a new superhero was born.

 Less than a week later Nodell returned to All-American Comics with his design, backstory and outline for what the strip would be about, including the ring’s 24 hour recharge cycle and an oath.
 Nodell was partnered with Batman co-creator Bill Finger to write the stories so that Martin could focus more on the pencils and inks.
-Together Finger and Nodell put together Green Lantern’s first appearance which appeared All-American Comics #16 which appeared in May of 1940.
-Neither men realized it yet, but the two had just created the next big hit for All-American and Detective Comics.
+Together Finger and Nodell put together Green Lantern’s first appearance in All-American Comics #16 which appeared in May of 1940.
+Neither of the two men realized it yet, but they had just created the next big hit for All-American and Detective Comics.